The Mountains of Arizona

 I was close enough to Peak 4593 to leave the track and walk across easy cross country to the saddle below the peak.
 Here, the brush closed in again.
 The hike uphill wasn't difficult, but it was brushy.
 It was typically steep, with rock-strewn slopes.
 The little ones wanted to roll with each step.
 The bigger ones weren't always as solidly-placed as I would have liked.
 Even some very big ones, rocks six feet across, teetered as I put my weight on them.

 The uphill was short, and I was on top the peak, somewhat surprised to see it had only been 90 minutes since I left my car.
 There were no cairns or registers.
 I tagged the top rock and took a couple photos but didn't stick around.
 Not even the peak-bagging legends bother with this peak.
-List of John shows just two previous visitors, the last before me being in 1992.
-Was I really the first person here in 31 years?
-Probably not, but I expect that not more than a handful of people have hiked this peak.
-And I could see why.
+List of John shows just three previous visitors.
+I could see why.
 It's nothing special and the brush to get to it would turn back more sane-minded individuals.

 I hiked down back to the saddle.
 Conveniently, my next peak, Peak 4568, was right across the way.
 So I immediately started huffing and puffing up its slopes.